DigitalGenius-ui/drone-clone/README.md

 ## Description

-Droner Shopping & Landing Page is a demo website for droner company.
-The website let the users find info about the company and see the list of available products.
-To add the product in cart, the user must be Authenticated and authentication is handled using firebase.
-Redux Toolkit is implemented to fetch data from a restfull api and handle add, remove, increment, decrement products from the cart.
+Droner Shopping & Landing Page is a droner corporate demo webpage.
+Users could view the company's product lineup and find out information about the business on the website.
+The user needs to be authenticated in order to add the item to their cart, and firebase handles authentication.
+In order to handle adding, removing, incrementing, and decrementing products from the cart and fetch data from a restfull api, Redux Toolkit is implemented.
+The Node JS and Express JS-based restful api is hosted by railway and was built for that purpose.
+Style-components are used exclusively to create the website's style.
-The restfull api build using Node JS & Express JS which is hosted in railway.
-The style of the website is entierly done using style-components.

 ## Technologies